-Paul O. Nichols, 1400 Adena Street, Bakersfield.
-Calif.
+Paul O. Nichols, 1400 Adena Street, Bakersfield, Calif.
 93306, Aug.
 15-The meeting at Duncan, Okla. closed July 16.
 Bro.
-Rodney Ross is presently working with this congregation.
+Rodney Ross is presently working with this congrégation.
 It was a pleasure working with him as well as others there.
 July 19-26, we were with the brethren at Huntington, W. Va.
-We had excellent me when I would not agree to follow him; he even crowds and interest, and we certainly appreciated the threatened to take me into court.
-He said he did not cooperation of other congregations in the area.
+We had excellent crowds and interest, and we certainly appreciated the cooperation of other congregations in the area.
 There were eight confessions, one baptism, and one restoration.
 Next we were at West Plains, Mo., July 28-30, for a short week-end meeting and dedication of their new building.
 The meeting house is nice and attractive and was sensible and realistic in cost.
 Bro.
 Clovis Cook also assisted them in this short meeting.
 This is where Bro.
 Arthur Wade is presently working with this congregation which he helped establish.
 Aug.
 4-13, we were at Dallas, Tex.
 (Boulder Drive).
 We had an enjoyable meeting, which resulted in two baptisms.
 Next we go to Odessa, Tex.
 (Aug.
 18-27) and then back to Bakersfield.
 The Lord willing, Oct.
 6-15, I am to be at Springfield, Mo.; Oct.
 16-25, Kansas City, Mo.; Oct.
 27-Nov.
 5, Fredrick, Okla.

 Cicero Goddard, 3229 E. 116th St., Cleveland, Ohio 44120-We are now in Kansas City, Mo. for a few days; we then return to Cleveland, Lord willing.
 The Lord has blessed our efforts this summer.
 We were in Farmerville, La. for 12 days; baptized one lady in her late 70's.
 Three came from the cups and S. S. brethren and made confessions; then to Miss. with Bro.
 Robert Adams where 7 were baptized.
 We then went to Samson, Ala. where the work continues to grow.
-The work in Andalusia.
-Ala. is at a standstill due to a brother taking a job on the police force; we got that straightened out, the brother quit the force.
+The work in Andalusia, Ala. is at a standstill due to a brother taking a job on the police force; we got that straightened out, the brother quit the force.
 We have great faith they will grow now.
 We then went to Fla. and baptized 2.
 We were in Detroit, Mich. for 2 days to discuss the eldership.
-It was a pleasure to work with Brethren Edwin Morris and E. H. Miller: the discussion was carried out nicely.
-It was profitable even though we a short time working with West Chester.
-Please pray were not able to reach complete accord on the qualifi- for our work. cations.
+It was a pleasure to work with Brethren Edwin Morris and E. H. Miller; the discussion was carried out nicely.
+It was profitable even though we were not able to reach complete accord on the qualifications.
 Much good I believe was done.

 Edison Thompson, Rt.
 1, Box 205, Maitland, Fla.
 32751, Aug.
 3-We at Longwood have almost completed painting and replacing pews in our meeting house; it is a beautiful place to assemble.
 July 22-30, I was at Florala, Ala.; we had wonderful crowds and excellent support from other congregations in So.
 Alabama.
 Two confessed faults and the church seemed spiritually uplifted.
 I felt honored and humbled at their invitation to return next year.
 Lord willing, we will be at La Grange, Ga., Sept.
 30-Oct.
 8; we invite all who can to attend, and look forward to working with Bro.
 Miller.
-3 restorations; one near Joplin, Mo., at Burkhart, with Nov.
-23-26, the congregation here will have a meeting 2 baptized.
-We had tremendous crowds at Burkhart; at Thanksgiving with Bro.
+Nov.
+23-26, the congregation here will have a meeting at Thanksgiving with Bro.
 Barney Owens the principle speaker.
-If you have wanted to visit Fla., this is your chance: the oranges will be ripe, the children will have a short vacation from school.
-We look forward to this meeting that something might be done to advance the information, please contact us.
-Please make plans to
+If you have wanted to visit Fla., this is your chance; the oranges will be ripe, the children will have a short vacation from school.
+We look forward to this meeting that something might be done to advance the Kingdom of Christ on the earth.
+If you need further information, please contact us.
+Please make plans to attend.